kimjuny/aeviou/README.md

-# aeviou
+# Aeviou

-an input-method built with react-native
+Input-method built with react-native.